Jaleel McLaughlin

-Jaleel McLaughlin (/məˈglɒflɪn/ mə---GLOF---lin; born September 13, 2000) is an American professional football running back for the Denver Broncos of the National Football League (NFL).
+Jaleel McLaughlin (/məˈglɒflɪn/ mə---GLOF---lin; born September 13, 2000) is an American professional football running back for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Notre Dame Falcons and Youngstown State Penguins and is the NCAA's all-time leading rusher.
+McLaughlin was signed by the Denver Broncos as an undrafted free agent in 2023.

 Early life

 McLaughlin was born on September 13, 2000, and is a native of Marshville, North Carolina.
 One of four children, he was raised by his mother and battled poverty and homelessness growing up.
 He also played several sports starting at a young age, including football, basketball and track.

 When McLaughlin was in middle school, his mother lost her job and they lived in various places for short periods of time, switching between hotels, motels and relatives' houses.
 Shortly after, his cousin and role model died of a brain tumor and his grandmother died from a heart attack.
 McLaughlin had been living in his grandmother's house at the time and lost it when she died, so he lived for several months with his mother and siblings in a car parked outside a McDonald's.
 McLaughlin and his family moved in with a relative after several months of homelessness and he then entered Forest Hills High School.

 At Forest Hills, McLaughlin competed in track, football and basketball.
 He helped the basketball team win the state championship and earned several championships in track, placing second place in the 400-meter dash at the state championships, as well as third in the 200, also being a member of the winning 4 × 100 metres relay and 4 × 200 metres relay teams.
 These were the first track championships in school history.
 In football, he totaled 1,401 rushing yards on 167 attempts with 16 touchdowns in just 12 games, averaging over eight yards per carry.
 Despite his performance, McLaughlin received no offers to play college football from NCAA Division I teams, with the only interest coming from teams in Division II.
 Additionally, the majority of teams that were interested in him only wanted him to play defensive back due to his small size (5 ft 7 in).
 He ultimately committed to play for the Notre Dame Falcons, one of the few schools which said they would allow him to play running back.